Consent to Share Info Status (HP041)

 Fitting your practice

-Your team need to be aware that this alert will pop up at the beginning of any consultation where the patient has given consent to share information with a specified third party.
+Your team need to be aware that this protocol will pop up at the beginning of any consultation where the patient has given consent to share information with a specified third party.
 This is especially useful with Prospective Records Access, to double check that consent is still valid for the patient, and to update preferences.

 How to get it